THE BLACK BOX (Harry Bosch #18) by Michael Connelly

 First published in November of 2012.

 To celebrate the 20th anniversary of the first Harry Bosch book, Michael Connelly has Harry re-visit a case from twenty years ago in The Black Box.
 The book starts with a flashback to the Rodney King Riots in 1992.
 There were so many questionable deaths during the riots (more than 50) that LAPD put out rolling homicide teams that documented scenes as well as possible until they were called out to yet another death.
-Harry Bosch and this then-partner Jerry Edgar made up one was on one of those teams.
+Harry Bosch and this then-partner Jerry Edgar were one of those teams.

 Most of the victims they dealt with were people local to the neighborhoods where they were found so Anneke Jespersen, a foreign press photographer from Denmark stuck out and Harry Bosch always remembered her and felt guilty because he knew that he did not do a good job of starting the investigation into her murder due to the chaos of the riot - the investigation was barely started when they were called to another scene and by the time a true formal investigation was started the trail was long cold.
 The same could be said for almost all of the murders they looked into during the riots.